Maxwell Jenkins

-Maxwell Jenkins (born May 3, 2005) is an American film and television actor, who is known for his roles in Lost in Space, A Family Man, and Sense8.
+Maxwell Jenkins (born May 3, 2005) is an American actor and musician, who is known for his roles in Lost in Space, A Family Man, Sense8, Dear Edward, and Arcadian.
 In 2020, he played the role of Joseph Bell in the true story of Joe Bell, starring Mark Wahlberg and directed by Reinaldo Marcus Green.
 In 2021 he was cast as the young Jack Reacher in the Amazon Prime series.

-Early life
+Early life and education

 Jenkins is the son of Jeff Jenkins, a former Ringling clown, and Julie Greenberg, a film and theatre actress.
 They are the co-founders and directors of the Chicago-based Midnight Circus, whose proceeds help fund general improvements for the Chicago parks the circus is hosted in.
 Jenkins began performing with the circus at age three, and has performed acts including rola-bola, acrobatics, tightwire walking, juggling, and playing mandolin.

+Jenkins was educated at Lane Tech College Prep High School, a selective magnet high school, in the Roscoe Village area of Northeast side Chicago, Illinois.

+Jenkins now attends the University of California, Los Angeles.
+He plans to major in Global Studies, with a minor in Film and Media Studies.

 Career

 Jenkins started his acting career in ABC's Betrayal at age eight in 2013.
-He would then go on to have recurring roles in several series including Sense 8, directed by the Wachowski sisters, and Chicago Fire, where he portrayed the character of J.J.
+He would then go on to have recurring roles in several series including Sense8, directed by the Wachowski sisters, and Chicago Fire, where he portrayed the character of J.J.
 Holloway.
 In 2016, Jenkins was cast as Will Robinson in Lost in Space, a Netflix remake of the iconic 1965 television series.
 His performance has been nominated for several Young Artist and Saturn Awards.
 In 2021, Jenkins was cast as a young Jack Reacher in the Amazon original show based on the popular book series.

 Jenkins' work also includes several feature films.
 In 2016 he starred in A Family Man, which premiered at TIFF.
 In it he portrayed a young boy whose new illness forces his father, played by Gerard Butler, to reevaluate his priorities and search for a way to reconnect with his family.
 In 2020 he also starred alongside Mark Wahlberg, Connie Britton, and Reid Miller in the film Joe Bell.
 His role as Jadin Bell's younger brother was praised, with one critic noting his scenes to be among the film's most powerful.

 Jenkins is also an avid musician, playing mandolin, guitar, bass guitar, violin, and drums.
 His band, Cowboy Jesus and the Sugar Bums, received a Chicago Music Award.